jclement/jclement/contents/projects/whoTurn/index.md

 <img src="main.png" style="border: 1px solid black" class="pull-right img-responsive" width="200"  />

 WhoTurn is a tool for those of us who have outsourced their longterm memory to their iPhone.
-It tracks who turn it is.
+It tracks whose turn it is.

 * Add things to track (ie. "Pay for Lunch with Joe")
 * Track who did it last: "I did" or "They did"